pcapel/DateNight/README.md

 # Date Night!
-I'm in a long distance relationship.
-It sucks, but making it easier to watch things together makes it suck a little less!
+I was in a long distance relationship for nearly 2 years  One of the things that helped to make it feel like it wasn't so bad was watching television/movies together while we were on a video call.
+The only problem with that was that we had a devil of a time keeping the videos in sync!

 This was inspired by the inevitable countdown to starting a movie, or episode of Bob's Burgers between me and my SO via skype.
 After doing some side projects with WebSockets, I realized that the amount of data that actually needed to be traded between hosts to sync the video state was trivial.
-Especially if the bar was set by what could be communicated via skype.

-## How it works:
+## How does it work?
-Right now?
-Not very well.
+At the moment, it doesn't really work all that well.
+I'll be the first to admit that I don't know all that much about the domain.
+However, I have some ideas that I think will really set this up to succeed.

-I basically inspected the Hulu player for the controls and setup a system to pass the state of the player to a WebSocket server via the background script of a web extension.
+Initially, I basically inspected the Hulu player for the controls and setup a system to pass the state of the player to a WebSocket server via the background script of a web extension.
 That data is then propogated to all the connected clients.
-Right now, the only guard against bouncing the heck out of the video state is the fact that there's a node overlaying the control that I found.
-Pure luck that...

-Anyway.
-For testing I use ngrok to portal directly to my localhost and I run the server there.
-But in a more "production" env I would finalize the server spec and then have it up on AWS or similar.
-Ideally there'd be some cloud jiggery pokery that would let the whole instance be spun up via the extension.
-Like an "Activate Host" button... yeah.
-That'd be dang sweet.
-In fact, that's going on the to do list.

-# To Do:
-0. It looks like the WebSocket times out after a certain period of time.
-That's not ideal.
-I need to look into that and make sure that if it does, then it will re-connect, or somehow check itself back in.

-1. The serviceName isn't required, you can just inspect it from the window location when the content script is loaded.

-2. Figure out if it's possible to have a deployed cloud server that is activated and deactivated at a specific IP or host name via the background script.
-Prolly depends on the HTTP API for the provider, but most of them are probably gonna have a way...

-3. Get the correct controller data for Amazon Prime Video and Netflix.

-4. Look into creating a context menu that lets the user define the controller.
-They're probably going to need to select something with an ID on it.
-If that isn't the case, I could use a selection menu populated with the parent and siblings of the node that they did select....  may be harder than I thought...
+I did run into an issue where the sync of the player state wasn't really being kept anywhere, so they just bounced messages back and forth pausing an playing in a loop.

+I think I need to model the system better.
+So what I'm planning to do is create a TLA+ spec of the system.
+It's a really simple system, so this is basically an excuse for me to write some TLA+.
+On the other hand, it will be good to validate the design before I go about building it.

+The actual web extension is obviously javascript, and I had initially written the server with express.
+Because I want to have lightning fast websockets though, I'm thinking that I want to move the back end to elixir.
+Again, this is really just an excuse for me to use technologies that I'm interested in, so deal with that.

+The front end as well will be written out with typescript using a more functional approach.
+Practice makes perfect and I've been interested in getting better at functional programming for a while.

+As far as testing goes, setting up ngrok to run a portal to the server instance is probably the easiest.
+Especially if you have a second computer handy to let you run the program across the wire for real.
+Barring that though, I'm not actually sure...
+I should definitely have some unit tests, but integration testing/end to end testing is going to require a bit more thought.
+It could probably be done using some fancy container jiggery pokery.